hucik14/rational-linkages/README.md

 ## Intallation instuctions
-1. Clone the repository
-    (use preferably your client, or clone with the button on top of this page)
+1. Clone the repository (use preferably your client, or clone with the button on top of this page or using the following line)

     <code>git clone https://git.uibk.ac.at/geometrie-vermessung/rational-linkages.git </code>

 2. Install dependencies listed in [requirements.txt](requirements.txt), globally or in your virtual environment using for example pip with line:

     <code>pip install -r requirements.txt</code>

 ### Documentation